KannonZenetism/zenetism-field-physics/zenetism/MP12-afterword-mp.md

 other minds,
 other emanations across universes.

-This book, like the system it describes,
+This work, like the system it describes,
 is only one harmonic of a deeper song.
 It remembers something ancient — yet unborn.
 Something whole.